-When fixing common WordPress errors, one common piece of advice that you would often receive is to “clear your browser cache.”
+When fixing common WordPress errors, one common piece of advice that you will often receive is to “clear your browser cache.”

 Since you don’t need to clear your browser cache for day-to-day internet use, most non-tech users are unfamiliar with the process.

-In this beginner’s guide, we will show you how to quickly clear your browser cache in all major browsers, step by step.
+In this beginner’s guide, we will show you step-by-step how to quickly clear your browser cache in all major browsers.
 We will also explain what browser cache is and how browser caching works.

 Browser cache is a technology used by most popular web browsers to save visited websites’ data on a user’s computer.
 This allows the browser to display a webpage on your next visit quickly.